Dr. Shroff’s Charity Eye Hospital

 SCEH has its tertiary hospital in Daryaganj, New Delhi which is supported by 4 secondary hospitals in Alwar (Rajasthan), Manani- Dist.
 Saharanpur, Mohammadi- Dist.
 Lakhimpur kheri, Vrindavan – Dist.
-Mathura (Uttar Pradesh), 3 satellite clinics in Gurgaon – (Haryana), Meerut – (UP) and recently opened Karol Bagh (Delhi) 28 vision centers around its network.
+Mathura (Uttar Pradesh), 3 satellite clinics in Gurgaon – (Haryana), Meerut – (UP) and Karol Bagh (Delhi) and 30 vision centers (primary eye care center) in the communities around its network.

 For achieving self sufficiency while serving the community with best quality and international standards our hospital works on cross subsidy model.
-Introduced in mid 90’s, the model offers staggered rates, allowing patients to pay for the services according to their paying capacities; however those who cannot afford get their treatment free of cost.
+Introduced in mid 90’s, the model offers staggered rates, allowing patients to pay for the services according to their paying capacities; doing more than 50% of all surgeries, free of cost for the underprivileged population.

 Fund Utilisation Statement